Saibot2012/long-exposure-fusion/README.md

 python3.11 -m venv venv
 source venv/bin/activate
 ```
-All of the following steps should be run inside this venv.
+All of the steps from now on should be run inside this venv.

 Install the basic modules using:
 ```bash